devraz/ember-node-todo/README.md

-Ember TodoMVC tutorial persisted via a REST API
+Ember TodoMVC with Node
 ==========================

+The Ember TodoMVC tutorial persisted via a REST API.

 ## Components